Modeling Atomistically Assembled Diffractive Optics in Solids: Broadening Analysis

 \subsection{Inhomogeneous Linewidth}

-It bears discussing, at this stage, what the influence of inhomogeneous broadening is on the polarizability of this ensemble.
-For an atom detuned from the resonance, Eq. \ref{alphaDef} indicates that the scattered field will be both attenuated in amplitude and acquire a distinct phase; converting to polar form allows us to write this phase as a function of the detuning, as shown in Eq. \ref{phase}.

-Atoms within a linewidth of the probe frequency contribute substantial phase shifts to the scattered field; a detuning of $\gamma_0/2$ results in a phase shift of $\pi/4$.
-As a result, behaviors that rely on constructive interference between these atoms become much more complicated than a free-space ensemble.
-The phase effect of the broadening here behaves similarly to a randomization of the positions of the broadened atoms; the greater the detuning, the farther the atom is shifted.
-However, unlike a positional shift, the broadening exclusively attenuates the scattering intensity.
-Thus, an atom detuned from resonance can scatter a field with phase similar to that of an atom close to our probe atom, but with an intensity matching that of an atom much farther away.

-In our analysis, the frequency of the incident light is held constant and $\delta_n$ indicates the detuning of the transition of a specific atom due to inhomogeneous broadening.
-The degree of phase inhomogeneity is thus determined by the relationship between the homogeneous and inhomogeneous linewidth of our chosen host.
-As before, we consider a toy system of a lattice embedded in a 2D plane of material, where the coupling between atoms occurs within the substrate and all scattering occurs in free space.
-For the following simulations, reflection from the dielectric interface is ignored.

 The effect of the inhomogenous linewidth on the collective behavior is examined in Fig. \ref{fig:simpleBroadening}.
 Here an ideal array of atoms is given a varying inhomogeneous linewidth, and the reflected intensity and average polarization of the ensemble are simulated.
-The number of dopants is varied along with the inhomogeneous linewidth, such that the average number of near-resonant scatters per site remains constant throughout.
+The number of dopants is varied along with the inhomogeneous linewidth, such that the single-site polarizability is maximized throughout.
 The system naturally divides itself into three main regions; one where the inhomogeneous linewidth is much less than the homogenous linewidth, one where the inhomogeneous linewidth is much greater than the homogenous linewidth, and a transitional region where the two are similar in magnitude.

 When the inhomogeneous linewidth is much less than the homogeneous linewidth, the system behaves as an approximately uniform 2D layer of atoms.
-The variance in the phase shift becomes negligible, and $\phi_n$ can be treated as a global phase of the scattered light.
 The broadening here has little effect on the lattice mode, and the behavior of the system is consistent with prior theoretical analysis such as \cite{shahmoon_cooperative_2017}.
-Here, Eq. \ref{eq:singleAtomProb} approaches a delta distribution as $\delta\omega$ is typically taken to be a fraction of a linewidth.
+Here, the probability distribution in Eq. \ref{eq:avgPol} approaches a delta distribution as the inhomogeneous linewidth is a fraction of the atomic linewidth.
 The behavior of such systems is consistent with ensembles of laser-trapped atoms.